brontosaurusrex/postbang/README.md

 (a new file), paste something like

-    compton & tint2 &
+    tint2 &

 test

     openbox --exit
     startx

-and compton and tint2 should sit there.
+and tint2 should sit there.

 ## terminator